levitation-opensource/log-of-sum-and-subtraction/README.md

-## Methods for calculating precise logarithm of a sum and subtraction
+## Methods for calculating precise logarithm of a sum and subtraction of large or small numbers

-Disclosed are methods to compute the precise value of the logarithm of a sum and the logarithm of a subtraction.
+Disclosed are methods to compute the precise value of the logarithm of a sum and the logarithm of a subtraction of large or small numbers.

 A number of practical problems can result in having too big or small values in intermediate values of a calculation.
 Then one tries to take logarithm of these values and operate on logarithms instead.